 Testing Environments Should Mirror Your Production Environments

-If you haven't read the Phoneix project, or the DevOps manual then I recommend giving it a read, one tip from the book is that a lot of software projects fail, as the first time developers can test things accurately is when the codes have gone live.
-This obviously causes lots of troubles.
-If you want your project and your releases to go smoothly, you need to ensure that the thing you are testing on, is exactly the same as the thing that will be live.
+If you haven't read The Phoenix Project, or, The DevOps manual, I recommend giving both a read.
+One takeaway that I made from the book is that a lot of software projects fail if proper testing can only be done in life.
+This obviously causes lots of trouble.
+If you want your project and your releases to go smoothly, you need to ensure that you have like-live environments to test against.
+You need to make sure that the thing you are testing on, is exactly the same as the thing that will be live.